Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 Once you have your iPad in the stand of your choosing, you will need to make sure that you know how to project your iPad to a TV or LCD Projector so that you can share the video feed with the rest of the class.
 Here are three of the most common methods.

-- VGA or HDMI Adapters: Apple produce a number of VGA or HDMI adapters that can be used to create a wired display connection between your iPad and an LCD projector or HDTV.
-You plug the adapter into the charging port on your iPad, and connect the projector or TV cable to the adapter.
+- VGA or HDMI Adapters: Apple produces a number of VGA or HDMI adapters that can be used to create a wired display connection between your iPad and an LCD projector or HDTV.
+You plug the adapter into the charging port on your iPad and connect the projector or TV cable to the adapter.
 There is a 30-pin VGA adapter for 1st, 2nd and 3rd generation iPads as well as a Lightning VGA adapter for 4th generation iPads, the iPad Mini and the iPad Air.
-You can also get an 30-pin HDMI adapter and a Lightning HDMI adapter if those fit your display device better.
+You can also get a 30-pin HDMI adapter and a Lightning HDMI adapter if those fit your display device better.

-- AirPlay Software: Software companies have taken advantage of a technology called Airplay that Apple originally introduced to the iPad 2, and now include with all new Apple devices.
+- AirPlay Software: Software companies have taken advantage of a technology called Airplay that Apple originally introduced to the iPad 2, and now includes in all new Apple devices.
 You install software like Reflector or Airserver on your Mac or PC, and use AirPlay on your iPad to project the image of your iPad wirelessly to your computer.
 If your computer is connected to a TV or projector, that image is then broadcast live to the entire class.

 - The Apple TV: It started as a hobby for Apple, but it has since gone on to be one of their best-selling products.
 Connecting an Apple TV to your HDTV or projector gives you the same wireless projection options that you get with Reflector or AirServer.
 However, a new feature introduced iOS 8 means that you can project the image of your iPad to an Apple TV without an Internet connection.
 Reflector and AirServer will always need Wi-Fi in order for your devices to see each other.